leric2/GROMORA-harmo/specifications.md

 In order to have some coherence for this new retrieval code, here are some basic rules I would suggest to use when collaborating to the project.

 ### Modules
-Every module has to make 1 action
+Every module has to make 1 (and only 1) action at a time and be named accordingly.
+Suggestions for naming the modules:

+*module_doing_this_action(var1,var2,...)*

 ### Variables
-No hardcoded variables, except in the main module
+No hardcoded variables, except in the main module.
+Suggestions for naming the variables:

+*nameOfTheVariable*

 ## Roles (self filling)